Triphenylmethanol

 Triphenylmethanol (also known as triphenylcarbinol and TrOH) is an organic compound.
 It is a white crystalline solid that is insoluble in water and petroleum ether, but well soluble in ethanol, diethyl ether, and benzene.
 In strongly acidic solutions, it produces an intensely yellow color, due to the formation of a stable "trityl" carbocation.
 Many derivatives of triphenylmethanol are important dyes.

-History

-After the German chemist August Kekulé and his Belgian student Antoine Paul Nicolas Franchimont (1844–1919) first synthesized triphenylmethane in 1872, the Russian doctoral student Walerius Hemilian (1851–1914) first synthesized triphenylmethanol in 1874 by reacting triphenylmethyl bromide with water as well as by oxidizing triphenylmethane.

 Structure and properties

 Triphenylmethanol features three phenyl (Ph) rings and an alcohol group bound to a central tetrahedral carbon atom.
 All three C–Ph bonds are typical of sp^{3}-sp^{2} carbon-carbon bonds with lengths of approximately 1.47 Å, while the C–O bond length is approximately 1.42 Å.

 The presence of three adjacent phenyl groups confers special properties manifested in the reactivity of the alcohol.
 For example it reacts with acetyl chloride, not to give the ester, but triphenylmethyl chloride: